azlux/botamusique/README.md

 tmp_folder = /tmp/
 ```

 3. **Web interface is disabled by default** for performance and security reasons.
-But it is extremely powerful, so we encourage you to have a try.
+It is extremely powerful, so we encourage you to have a try.
 To enable it, set
 ```
 [webinterface]
 enabled = True